fanmin1010/n3m/README.md

 sh server.sh &
 sh web.sh &
 ```
 You should then be able to access the web interface of the app from your local dev machine at http://localhost:5000.
 Note that you cannot have a running process on your host machine at port 5000..

+Make sure you allow your browser to access your geo location for Uber and OpenTable APIs.

 ### Checkout out the docs for more information:
 [Documentation](docs/Documentation.md)